 Knee replacement techniques and instrumentation have undergone countless improvements.
-For total robotic knee replacements, Dr. Hudanich prefers the Stryker Mako® Robotic-Arm Assisted Technology.
+For total robotic knee replacements, Dr. Hudanich prefers the Stryker Mako™ Robotic-Arm Assisted Technology.
 It helps to provide patients with a personalized surgical experience.
 What are the options for knee replacement surgery and what is Total Robotic Knee Replacement Surgery?

 The shoulder rotator cuff is a group of muscles and tendons that surround the shoulder joint, keeping the head of your upper arm bone firmly within the shallow socket of the shoulder.
 A shoulder rotator cuff injury can cause a dull ache in the shoulder.
 It may hurt or worsen when you try to sleep on the involved side.
 The rotator cuff is a group of four muscles that come together as tendons to form a cuff over the head of the upper arm bone or humerus.